ZebMcKayhan/WireguardManager/README.md

 iptables -t mangle -I PREROUTING -s ${IPv4Rule} -m conntrack --ctstate NEW -j SET --add-set ${IPSET_NAME_mac} src --exist
 ```
 Here I've used -s to match source ip/range and conntrack to only match new connection package (to limit amount of matches) and when there is a match on a package it will populate the information the ipset contains (mac-addresses) based on source information.
 This way we could create ipv4 rules in -s and have the firewall populate the rule-matched clients mac addresses into an ipset.
 This ipset could then be plugged into wgm and it will route clients (ipv4+ipv6) to wherever you want.
-This could be a way to automatically handle devices which randomizes mac addresses in a non-persistant way.
+This could be a way to automatically handle ipv6 devices which changes ipv6 dynamically and randomizes mac addresses in a non-persistant way.
 The rule matches ipv4 packages which means if the client changes mac address a new ipv4 connection somewere is needed to get the new mac into the set.

 An example to create the ipset "wg11_mac" for a part of your lan could be: